eventnetusa/eventnet/src/_vip/university-activations.md

   * Liability Insurance
 content_section:
   - text_block_markdown: >-
-      **As a sampling industry leader**, Let EventNetUSA deliver your brand to thousands of consumers at your choice of the nation's most popular consumer events.
+      **EventNetUSA delivers your brand** to thousands of consumers at your choice of the nation's most popular consumer events.
 We deliver brand messaging and product trial through Guerrilla Sampling, Sponsorship Activations, Pop-ups, Mobile Vehicles and more.

-      In 2018, over 20 Million people are expected to attend top U.S. food & wine festivals, fairs and outdoor music events.
-The way we see it, that’s 20 Million reasons for sampling your product this summer.

-      #### That’s a lot of napkins!
     single_image_block:
-      single_image_path: /uploads/20170709-084622.jpg
+      single_image_path:
     double_image_block:
       image_1_path:
       image_2_path: